Id405/utala/README.md

 utala's shaders have options to control what is highlighted, and the opacity of hands, weather, and water.

 utala's resource pack is seperated into a base, font, and short swords to allow you to choose which features you want.

+# TODO
+ - Create a font
+ - Use a trick with custom models to create borders around tools and armor showing its material
+ - Adjust sounds